Curriculum Vitae January 2012

 Professional Experience:

-Visiting Assistant Professor, Mount Holyoke College, South Hadley, MA.
-Sept.
-2009–May 2010
+Visiting Assistant Professor/Lecturer, Mount Holyoke College, South Hadley, MA.
+Falls 2020, 2017, Sept.
+2009--May 2010

 Calculus II, Fall 2009, Spring 2010---supplemented Stewart text with sections of Calculus in Context and Hughes-Hallett texts and Mathematica labs; frequent in-class cooperative learning; both individual and group homework.

-Research Associate, Smith College, Northampton, MA.
-June 2008–present
+Research Affiliiate, Smith College, Northampton, MA.
+June 2008--2025

-Visiting Assistant Professor, Smith College
+Visiting Assistant Professor / Lecturer, Smith College

-, Northampton, MA, Feb.
-2006 - June 2008
+, Northampton, MA, Spring 2017, Feb.
+2006--June 2008

-Associate Director, Center for Women in Mathematics, Smith College, July 2007 - June 2008
+Associate Director, Center for Women in Mathematics, Smith College, July 2007--June 2008

 The Mathematics of Knitted Objects, Interterm 2008---introduced the differential geometry, rubber-sheet and algebraic topology, and knot theory necessary to describe knit constructions for topological and curved surfaces.